vanderbilt-data-science/dsi_chatbot/README.md

 This is a repository for a Chatbot designed for DSI web content.
-We host this bot on Render.
-The primary code for the Chatbot is located in 'app.py'.
-Additionally, 'web_content.py' is used to update the vector store whenever significant changes are made on the DSI website.
+We host this Gradio Chatbot on Render.
+The primary code for the Chatbot is located in `app.py`.
+Additionally, `store_content.py` is used to update the vector store whenever significant changes are made on the DSI website.